Pravalleka-Jakkereddy/Quiz-Application/README.md

-This is a console-based Quiz Application developed using Java and Object-Oriented Programming (OOP) concepts.
-The application allows only one user to register and log in, answer questions, and proceed to Result.

-The project is built without any frontend or database.
-All functionality is handled using Java classes and runtime memory.
+This is a Quiz Application built using a RESTful API architecture.
+The application allows users to take quizzes, view questions, submit answers, and receive scores.
+It is designed to be scalable, easy to maintain, and suitable for integration with web or mobile frontends.